aurelia/documentation/English/docs.md

 <h2 id="live-demos"><a href="#live-demos">Live demos</a></h2>

 There's also a number of live demos which further explain and show certain parts of framework such as but not limited to binding converters, selelect element binding, and validation.
+Other community created resources can be found [here](https://github.com/wshayes/aurelia-notes/wiki).

 * [Value converters](http://jdanyow.github.io/aurelia-converters-sample/)
 * [Validation](http://aurelia.io/validation/)